Review of East India Co. in Portland Oregon

 A word about the to-go food: I must say it is beautifully presented.
 It is rare that a chef cares about presentation with something you are taking home, but this one certainly does.
 Papadam is carefully wrapped in foil; each chutney is included in separate containers, and then wrapped again.
 Curries and rice are separated, and appetizers are artfully arranged in their containers.
 Compared to most take out, it is really a nice surprise.

 Though I have complaints here and there, overall I’m quite happy with East India Company.
-Though many people compare it to Vindalho on the east side of Portland, the two restaurants have quite different goals, with the latter’s cuisine ranging wider and being more fusion.
-For straight Indian food, I think East India Company is the best in Portland, and it has steadily improved since they first opened.
+I think East India Company is the best of the lot in Portland, and it has steadily improved since they first opened.
 While prices are higher than you might expect, so is the quality of the food.
 The owner and chef obviously care, and I will definitely return.

 - Address: 821 SW 11th Ave, Portland OR.
 97205